 4) Since Amazon does NOT allow the sale of CBD, does Amazon try to enforce its’ own rules to prevent the sale of prohibited products or is this a ‘wink and a nod’ situation?

-This is all confusing for consumers and a good reason to avoid trying to buy CBD on Amazon!
+This is all confusing for consumers and a good reason to avoid buying any CBD on Amazon!